$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: -theory of -algebras

 For any finite group $G$, the category $\FSet^G_*$ is isomorphic to the category $\FG(G_+)$.
 Indeed, any finitely generated module over a finite $\F_1$-algebra $G$ is necessarily finite and the zero element of $G_+$ necessarily acts as the zero morphism of the module.
 In fact, by forgetting the cofibration structure of $\FG(G_+)$ it can be regarded as a category with sum and weak equivalences as above.
 This is precisely the symmetric monoidal category $\FSet^G_*$.
 By Proposition \ref{Segal} the map induces a weak equivalence of spectra, since the cofibrations in $\FG(G_+)$ are all split (see Lemma \ref{splitcof}).
 Note that the Segal machine applied to $\FSet^G_*$ produces $\SS^G$, whence we conclude

 \begin{thm} For every finite group, there is a weak equivalence of spectra $\SS^G\map \bG(G_+)$, i.e., $\bG(G_+)$ is a model of $\SS^G$. \end{thm}

-\begin{cor} It follows from the results of Segal--tom Dieck that for a finite group $G$, where $K$ runs through representatives of conjugacy classes of subgroups of $G$.
+\begin{cor} It follows from the results of Segal--tom Dieck (see Satz 2 of \cite{tomDieck}) that for a finite group $G$, where $K$ runs through representatives of conjugacy classes of subgroups of $G$.
 Here $W_G(K)$ is the Weyl group $N_G(K)/K$ with $N_G(K)$ being the normalizer of $K$ in $G$.

 It also follows from the Iriye--Nishida result that every torsion element in $\oplus_n\G_n(G_+)$ is nilpotent. \end{cor}